 Utilizing critical infrastructure focused scenarios; DOE’s competitions added realistic components to make their competition stand out.
 This includes a cyber-physical infrastructure, lifelike anomalies and constraints, and actual users of the systems.
 Additionally, DOE’s competition looks to help participants and volunteers increase their knowledge and understanding of cyber-physical threats, vulnerabilities, and consequences.
-Moreover, this competition provides students a hands-on security approach to their team’s infrastructure from their servers and virtual machines to the physical devices on their tables.
-Teams also have the strain of balancing their security with usability; scores of teams include a user’s ability to continue normal work operations.
+Moreover, this competition provides students a hands-on security approach to their infrastructure from their servers and virtual machines to the physical devices on their tables.
+Participants also have the strain of balancing their security with usability; scores of participants include a user’s ability to continue normal work operations.

 Scenarios developed have an energy focus.
 Previous scenarios have focused on power distributors and water and power delivery systems.
 Additionally, the scenarios developed look at real-world constraints and lifelike anomalies to include no budget for maintenance or upkeep, deficiency in understanding the system’s needs, website defacement, business meetings, or lack of permission controls.

 Unique to DOE’s competition, a cyber-physical device is provided to allow the participants a real-world understanding of the implications for defending critical infrastructure.
 When power distributor’s cyber infrastructure is compromised, the participants may see the light bulb go out or the water pump stop indicating that there is no power or water being distributed.

 The competition encourages unique defense strategies and techniques in safeguarding the cyber assets.
 Participants are scored on their “out-of-the-box” and innovated ideas and defenses.
 These unique defenses stem from the real-world constraints provided in the scenario such as no budget.
 Participants develop a working defense utilizing zero dollars and ensuring that the system’s intended purpose is not deprecated.